What is a hormonal assessment for women or men?

 • You are having difficulty getting pregnant.

-• You have menstrual cycle problems.
+• You have menstrual cycle disorders.

 • You are experiencing unexplained weight loss.

-The hormonal assessment can thus identify certain diseases or conditions such as:
+Hormonal assessment can thus identify certain diseases or conditions such as:

 Interpretation of hormonal assessment results

-An example of a hormonal assessment in women
+An example of hormonal assessment in women

 • FSH (follicle-stimulating hormone);